 There is considerable disagreement in the literature over the proper attribution of various types of Gupta gold coins.
-There are differences of opinion, for example, on the question of whether or not Candragupta I ever issued any coins.
+There are differences of opinion, for example, on the question of whether or not Candragupta I (c.319-50) issued any coins.
 The attributions for some of the late Gupta coins are also contested; notably, different authors have different views on how many kings there were who were named Kumāragupta and how many were named Narasimhagupta.
 This paper is not principally concerned with any of these contentious issues, although the question of Candragupta I's coinage will be discussed.
-Rather, the purpose of the paper is primarily to propose a reattribution of some coins that so far have been universally assigned to Candragupta II.
+Rather, the purpose of the paper is to propose a reattribution of some coins that so far have been universally assigned to Candragupta II (c.376-415).
 In other words, it is to create controversy where none has hitherto existed.

-The impetus for this proposal is the growing consensus that there was a Gupta king who has come to be called Candragupta III.
+The impetus for this proposal is the growing consensus that there was a Gupta king who has come to be called Candragupta III (c.447-56).
 I have recently reviewed the literature on this king in a 2016 paper.
 In his presently accepted incarnation, his existence was first proposed by P.L.
-Gupta in a 1981 paper as the issuer of heavy-weight Archer type coins with the name candra on the obverse, the epithet śrī vikrama on the reverse, and an object between the king's face and the Garuda banner.
+Gupta in 1981 as the issuer of heavy-weight Archer type coins with the name candra on the obverse, the epithet $\dot{s}r\bar{t}$ vikrama on the reverse, and an object between the king's face and the Garuḍa banner.
 Gupta dated this king to the first half of the sixth century.
-However, Ellen Raven argued persuasively that he actually ruled immediately after Kumāragupta I (in the mid-5th century, and before Skandagupta), and I presented further evidence for this in a 2013 paper, and again in my 2016 paper.
-In his recent catalogue, Sanjeev Kumar lists Candragupta III after Skandagupta, so presumably he regards that to be the chronological order, although he does not discuss his choice.
+Raven, however, argued persuasively that he actually ruled immediately after Kumāragupta I (c.415-47 in the mid-fifth century, and before Skandagupta, c.456-67).
+I presented further evidence for this in 2013, and again in 2016.
+In his recent catalogue, Sanjeev Kumar lists Candragupta III after Skandagupta, but does not offer any clarification for this particular choice.